A Time Clock That Works in the Bay

 How to Choose the Proper Time Clock Software for Auto Repair Shops

-Step 1: Name your biggest payroll pain.
-Before you look at a single product, write down what hurts most.
-Maybe it's techs disputing their hours.
-Maybe it's flat-rate math eating your weekends, or a nagging worry about buddy punching.
-The tool that fixes your number-one pain is worth more than the one with the most features.
-Start there and let it narrow the field fast.
+Step 1: Identify your biggest payroll pain.
+Before you look at a single product, write down what hurts the most.
+Maybe it's techs disputing their hours, flat-rate math eating your weekends, or a nagging worry about buddy punching.
+The tool that fixes your No. 1 pain is worth more than the one with the most features.
+Start there and narrow the field accordingly.

 Step 2: Confirm it tracks real clock hours, not just flagged hours.
 This is the step most shops skip and later regret.
 Make sure the tool keeps timestamped clock-in and clock-out records for actual time worked, separate from the book time you pay on.
 That real-hour record is what overtime is calculated from and what a Department of Labor auditor will ask to see.
 A tool that only tracks efficiency or flagged hours leaves you exposed.